-Fix Auth Errors on Replay with Recommendations
+Fix Replay Failures with Recommendations

-Walk through the same workflow on video:
+Walk through the auth example on video:

 A recording captures the exact bearer token your app received at record time.
 Replay that traffic an hour later and the protected calls fail: the token expired, so every request after the login returns 401/403.
-The response body and headers usually tell you nothing, which makes these the most frustrating replay failures to diagnose.
+The java-auth demo is a Spring Boot service that issues JWT bearer tokens, but the workflow applies to any token-based auth.

 Before you begin